spiral/docs/database/introspection.md

 ```

 ## Reading table properties using AbstractTable
-The AbstractTable provides low level access to table information such as column types (internal and abstract), indexes,
+The AbstractTable provides low-level access to table information such as column types (internal and abstract), indexes,
-foreign keys and etc. You can use this information to perform database export, build your own ORM or migration mechanism
+foreign keys, etc. You can use this information to perform database export, build your own ORM or migration mechanism
 (see [schema declaration](/database/declaration.md)).

 Table primary keys: